AryanZihan/AryanZihan/README.md

 # 💫 About Me:
-👋 Hi, I’m Aryan Zihan Khan<br>👀 I’m currently a CSE undergrad at BRAC University, Bangladesh<br>🌱 I’m currently learning Java, Python, CSS, JavaScript and GDScript<br>📫 You can reach me on my LinkedIn<br>⚡ Fun fact: I play 12 different musical instruments and record my own music
+👋 Hi, I’m Aryan Zihan Khan<br>👀 I’m currently a CSE undergrad at BRAC University, Bangladesh<br>🌱 I’m currently learning Java, Python, CSS, JavaScript and GDScript<br>📫 You can reach me on my LinkedIn<br>⚡ Fun fact: I play 12 different musical instruments and record my own music<br><br>As a Computer Science freshman at BRAC University, I’m passionate about merging creativity with technology.
+With hands-on experience in content writing and strategy, I’ve honed my ability to communicate complex ideas effectively and craft engaging narratives.
+My interest in UI/UX development drives me to design user-centered interfaces that are both functional and aesthetically pleasing.

+I am currently diving deep into Java programming, HTML, and CSS, aiming to build a strong foundation in software development.
+My goal is to integrate my content expertise with my technical skills to create seamless digital experiences.
+I'm always eager to learn, collaborate, and contribute to innovative projects that push the boundaries of technology.

 ## 🌐 Socials: